EV4EU/ov2xmp-django/README.md

     Detach from the tmux session, by pressing `CTRL + B` and `D`.

 9. Open a new tmux session by issuing the `tmux` command.
-Inside the new tmux session, activate the environment, load the environment variables, and start the Sanic webserver
+Inside the new tmux session, activate the environment, load the environment variables, and start the Sanic webserver:

     ```sh
     source ./venv/bin/activate